Copyright Law, the Illegal Use of File Sharing Programs, College Policies and Procedures for Handling Violations

 These notices come to the Chief Technology Officer and assigned WOSC staff from organizations that represent the artists and copyright holders.
 When Western receives such a notice, staff in LSS (Learning Support Systems) look up the network IP address and stop network services to the port that is connected to the computer where the infringing material resides.
 At this point, the computer cannot use any Western resources or Internet resources.
 Once the identity of the individual is known, they are notified that they must remove the infringing material from their computer and inform LSS of its removal before network access will be reinstated.

 First-time Notifications: If this is the first notification that the College has received on an individual, LSS will verify that the infringing material has been removed from the computer.
-Once this is done and the student has attended a mandatory intellectual property workshop, the network connection will be reinstated and the computer can return to the network.
+Once this is done and confirmed by the LSS staff, the network connection will be reinstated and the computer can return to the network.
 A report about the violation of copyright will be sent by LSS to the Office of Vice President for Academic Affairs & appropriate administrative staff if you are a student; to your Dean and or Vice President if you are faculty or staff.
 We will also notify our internet service provider Onenet about the steps taken to remedy the situation.

 Second Notification Process for Students: If students are notified of copyright infringement a second time, their privileges to access the network from their personal computers, either through a wired port or through wireless, will be denied for four weeks after action is taken by the LSS to determine whether the violations occurred.
 The LSS will be notified when second infringements have occurred and may take appropriate action within the College's disciplinary process.
 If the student tries to connect his/her computer to the Internet from a College port that is assigned to someone else, through an open port in a classroom or through the wireless service, further disciplinary action may take place.
 During this four week period, students will be allowed to access the Internet only from College computers.